The Machine That Outlived Its Mandate

 If women being underrepresented in higher education would constitute a systemic emergency requiring immediate corrective action — then men being underrepresented in higher education by nearly 25 percentage points is a systemic emergency.
 It is described, where it is described at all, as a puzzling trend.

 If the suicide rate among any demographic group reaching four times the rate of the general population would generate dedicated research streams, public health campaigns, and policy responses — then the male suicide rate, which has held at approximately four times the female rate for decades, should have generated those responses long ago.
+It hasn’t.

 Apply the standard consistently.
 The structure does not survive the application.

 This is not an argument that women’s protections should be dismantled.
 It is an argument that the consistency principle — the most basic test of whether a standard is a standard or merely a preference — has been systematically suspended in this domain.
-And that the suspension has costs: to men whose suffering goes unmeasured and unaddressed, to women whose genuine interests are misrepresented by institutions claiming to speak for all of them, and to the public discourse that cannot honestly examine either because the machinery has made honest examination politically hazardous.
+And that suspension has costs: to men whose suffering goes unmeasured and unaddressed, to women whose genuine interests are misrepresented by institutions claiming to speak for all of them, and to the public discourse that cannot honestly examine either because the machinery has made honest examination politically hazardous.

-IX.
+XII.
 Conclusion: What an Honest Standard Requires

 The institutional machinery built around gender advocacy in Canada and the United States was constructed to address real injustices.
 That origin is legitimate and should not be obscured.
 The legal exclusions were real.
 The structural disadvantages were real.
 The suffering that generated the movement was real.